brimdata/zed/k8s/aurora.md

 # Setting up Aurora Postgres for out EKS cluster

+If Aurora is already set up for your AWS account and EKS cluster, then skip down to the the instructions at "Creating a user for testing."

 These instructions will be a mix of using the AWS console wizards along with a shell script to permit VPC routes from the EKS cluster to the Aurora instance.

 The Aurora instance is created in its own VPC, since we expect it to potentially outlive our EKS test clusters.
 Since the EKS clusters do not have permanent state, we can reconfigure them with no downtime, unlike the database.